J4ck3LSyN-Gen2/modern-php-reverse-shell/README.md

 > Update incoming for implementation of the next edition along side lab testing environments.
 >
-> _NOTE_ A tool will be developed for malum to further implement the tools kit.
+> _NOTE_ A tool will be developed for malum to further implementation.

 ---